muntianus/telegram-reminder/README.md

 ## Commands

 - `/chat <message>` – ask the bot any question and get a reply from OpenAI.
+In groups the response is posted back to the same chat, while private requests are answered via DM.
 - `/ping` – health check that replies `pong`.
 - `/model [name]` – show or change the model used for generation (default `gpt-4o`).
 - `/lunch` – immediately request a lunch idea digest.